nf-core/sarek/docs/REFERENCES.md

 Sarek is using [AWS iGenomes](https://ewels.github.io/AWS-iGenomes/), which facilitate storing and sharing references.
 Both `GRCh37` and `GRCh38` are available with `--genome GRCh37` or `--genome GRCh38` respectively with any profile using the `conf/igenomes.config` file (eg.: `awsbatch`, or `btb`), or you can specify it with `-c conf/igenomes.config`, it contains all data previously detailed.

-## buildReferences.nf
+## build.nf

-The `buildReferences.nf` script can download and build the files needed for smallGRCh37, or build the references for GRCh37/smallGRCh37.
+The `build.nf` script can build the files needed for smallGRCh37.

 ### `--refDir`

 Use `--refDir <path to references>` to specify where are the files to process.

 ```
-nextflow run buildReferences.nf --refDir <path to references> --genome <genome>
+nextflow run build.nf --refDir <path to references>
 ```

-### `--genome`

-Same parameter used for other scripts.

-- GRCh37
-- GRCh38 (not yet available)
-- smallGRCh37